EmilStenstrom/django-components/README.md

 {% endcomponent_block %}
 ```

-Since to header block is unspecified, it's taken from the base template.
+Since the header block is unspecified, it's taken from the base template.
 If you put this in a template, and send in date=2020-06-06, this is what's rendered:

 ```html
 <div class="calendar-component">